rackerlabs/design-system/_component_design/cards.md

 layout: component
 category: Components
 usage: >
   A card is a user interface element that contains summary information and provides users the option to navigate to more detailed information.
-A card can contain content comprised of different elements, such as text, pictures, and UI controls.

-  In contrast to the lists pattern, cards allow the user to visually distinguish between sets of information.
+  In contrast to the tables pattern, cards allow the user to visually distinguish between sets of information.
+Cards substitute for a single row of tabular data.
 preview-image: preview-images/cards.svg
 status: in-progress
 resource: true